barbatus/angular2-meteor-universal/README.md

       server will stop awaiting this component to be stable and serialize it to the client as is.
       At this point you'll see a message like `[page_path]: page is not stable after renderLimitMs`.
-      *Please note that if you see this message too often for some particular page, you'll probably need to optimize it or increase its limit time*.
+      *Please note that if you see this message too often for some particular page, you'll probably need to optimize it or increase the rendering limit time*.
     - `pageSizeLimitKb` - sets page size limit.
       If some page exceeds this limit you'll see a warning.